There are different rules if you held a motorcycle or moped licence before 19 January 2013.

 You’ll also need adequate motor insurance.

-Official Driving Standards Agency (DSA) guides
+Official Driver and Vehicle Standards Agency (DVSA) guides

 Taking the full motorcycle tests